Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/README.md

 Download and Install VirtualBox: After selecting the correct package, download and follow the installation prompts for your operating system.
 The process is straightforward and will guide you through setting up VirtualBox on your machine.
 ![VirtualBox Download Setup](https://github.com/Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/blob/main/VBDownload.PNG?raw=true)

+• Once you click on the download link, the installer file will automatically download to your computer's default "Downloads" folder (or wherever your browser is set to save files).

+(insert pic link here)
+• Start Installation: Locate the downloaded installer file in your file manager and double-click it to begin the installation process.
+(insert pic link here)
+• User Account Control Prompt: When the User Account Control window pops up asking for permission to make changes to your computer, click the Yes button to continue the installation.
+(insert pic link here)

+Follow Installation Prompts: The installation wizard will guide you through the process.
+Choose the default settings for most options unless you have specific requirements.
 ________________________________________
 Step 3: Install Kali Linux
 Kali Linux is the go-to operating system for penetration testers and security analysts.
 It comes with hundreds of pre-installed tools for ethical hacking, vulnerability scanning, traffic analysis, and much more.
 I installed Kali Linux as my primary attacking machine.